 Age of Empires 4 features an impressive and educational campaign, as well as skirmish and multiplayer modes, giving you plenty of ways to enjoy the game.

-Each civilization has their own unique buildings and units, making the game feel unique each time you play.
-And with the levelling up and rewards system you can unlock new monuments as you progress through the game.
+Each civilization has its own unique buildings and units, making the game feel unique each time you play.
+And with the leveling up and rewards system, you can unlock new monuments as you progress through the game.